danivpv/danivpv/docs/CV.md

 ---

 ## 🚀 Professional Summary
 Data Scientist transitioning into Full Stack Development with a strong foundation in mathematics and problem-solving.
-Experienced in building and deploying AI-assisted workflows, developing end-to-end machine learning systems, and creating innovative AI tools and applications.
-Adept at leveraging modern technologies to deliver scalable and efficient solutions.
+Experienced in building end-to-end machine learning systems, and creating innovative full stack AI tools and applications.
+Adept at leveraging modern technologies to quickly delivering scalable and efficient solutions.
 Seeking roles such as Machine Learning Engineer, Full Stack Data Scientist, AI Engineer, AI Tooling Developer, Agent Engineer, and Product Owner to drive AI-driven projects and lead teams towards impactful outcomes.

 ---